 Earlier this month, Musk purchased a 9.1% stake in Twitter and considered joining the company’s board of directors before reversing the decision.
 Instead, the tech mogul opted out of joining the board to propel further his hopes for uncensored free speech and technological transparency.
 To do so, he’s making an unsolicited bid to buy the social media company for $54.20 a share, or approximately $43 billion.

 In a letter addressed to Twitter Chairman Bret Taylor, Musk expresses, “I invested in Twitter as I believe in its potential to be the platform for free speech around the globe, and I believe free speech is a societal imperative for a functioning democracy.”
-Moreover, Musk believes the publicly traded social media company should be private because its current condition can “neither thrive nor serve” free speech.
+Moreover, Musk believes publicly traded social media companies should be private because their current conditions can “neither thrive nor serve” free speech.

-At present, Twitter prohibits speech that can cause harm, such as spam, violent threats, coordinated disinformation campaigns, and the sharing of private information.
-In a recent TED interview, Musk explained that he would limit the moderation of speech primarily to tweets considered “a crime” according to U.S. law.
+Currently, Twitter prohibits speech that can cause harm, such as spam, violent threats, coordinated disinformation campaigns, and sharing private information.
+In a recent TED interview, Musk explained that he would limit speech moderation primarily to tweets considered “a crime” according to U.S. law.

 Another moderation policy Musk intends to relax if able to acquire Twitter is the platform’s privacy around its algorithm.
-The algorithm is responsible for ranking content and controls what users view on their feeds.
-To increase transparency, Musk would open-source Twitter’s algorithm to make the company’s content moderation decisions public.
+The algorithm ranks content and controls what users view on their feeds.
+Musk would open-source Twitter’s algorithm to make the company’s content moderation decisions public to increase transparency.
 Disclosing the algorithm’s inner workings would, in turn, reconfigure how the platform operates.

 Reactions to Musk’s Bid for Twitter Ownership

-The unsolicited bid and platform policy changes Musk offered for Twitter have received a slew of mixed reactions.
+Musk’s unsolicited bid and platform policy changes for Twitter have received a slew of mixed reactions.
 While some view the billionaire’s offer as a “hostile takeover,” others view it as a welcome change to alleged political censorship.

-Opponents of a Musk-owned Twitter worry his influence on the company’s policies would enable abusive users and harmful content.
+Opponents of a Musk-owned Twitter worry that his influence on the company’s policies would cause abusive users and harmful content.
 Some inside Twitter also express fears of social harm with lax speech restrictions.
 Several Twitter employees who spoke with Reuters explain that changing the moderation policies risks undermining extensive efforts to create a space for healthy discourse.
-Some of the most significant employee concerns are an increase in trolling and mob attacks.
+Some of the most significant employee concerns are increased trolling and mob attacks.

-Conversely, in favor of Musk’s proposed policies are some Republican members of Congress.
-They believe Twitter and other social media networks censor conservative content and are biased against right-winged figures.
+Conversely, some Republican members of Congress favor Musk’s proposed policies.
+They believe Twitter and other social media networks censor conservative content and are biased against right-wing figures.
 Previous Twitter bans and suspensions of Republican politicians such as Donald Trump and Rep. Marjorie Taylor Greene resulted from violating Twitter’s policies against hate speech, spreading disinformation, or promoting violence.
-With Musk’s less restrictive free speech policies, Republicans view his leadership will benefit their party’s social media usage.
+With Musk’s less restrictive free speech policies, Republicans view his leadership as benefiting their party’s social media usage.

 Twitter Adopts “Poison Pill” to Block Musk

 To stifle Musk’s crusade for Twitter ownership, Twitter’s board of directors unanimously voted to adopt a “poison pill,” or shareholder rights plan.
-Historically, this defensive measure is used to deter hostile acquisitions by diluting shares, causing the target’s shares to become more expensive.
+Historically, this defensive measure deters hostile acquisitions by diluting shares, making the target’s shares more expensive.

 Source: SEC Report